 In fact, I still get giddy thinking about peacock chairs at a head table, clear slipper shoe favors filled with Jordan almonds wrapped in tulle, and beverage fountains – glorious beverage fountains – the brassier, the better (yes, this was the late 80s and early 90s and I am not ashamed!
 It was awesome!).

 Back then, I didn’t really know what a wedding was, just that you got to wear a pretty dress and walk down the aisle to “Here Comes the Bride.”
-I knew the words: ‘dearly beloved’, ‘honor’, ‘cherish’, ‘you may now kiss the bride’.
-But I didn’t know what they meant (except for the kissing the bride part).
-I just knew that a wedding should be pretty, and as easy and fun as a day at the beach.
+I knew the words: ‘dearly beloved’, ‘honor’, ‘cherish’, ‘you may now kiss the bride’, etc. But I didn’t know what they meant (except for the kissing the bride part).
+I remember that the weddings always seemed as easy and fun as a day at the beach.

-Today, I know better.
-I know what a wedding is, and more importantly, what a marriage means.
+Today, I know it’s not always that simple.
 I know just how much time, work and emotion go into planning such an important event.
 And for me, being part of that excitement, even if I’m not the star of the show, feels like making magic.

 That’s why I’ve designed my services to create one-of-a-kind weddings, where there are no hard and fast rules, where you can choose to blaze your own trail (down the aisle) or honor tradition as you see fit.
 Your day should be all about giddy, happy, butterflies-in-your-stomach excitement – and it should be your way.